Three Little Chickpeas

 Toppings

-If you add toppings to your overnight oats, add them the next morning, especially granola and nuts or seeds, for them to remain crunchy.
+If you add toppings to your overnight oats, add them the next morning, especially granola and nuts or seeds, so they remain crunchy.

 • Chocolate chips or cocoa nibs